ytzh101/challenge_solution/README.md

     [Sun Feb 11 12:00:45 EST 2018] 1 of 1 tests passed

 Contact: 'ytzhang.bu@gmail.com'

-Disclaimer: for any question about the challenge description, plase email `cc@insightdataengineering.com`
+Disclaimer: for any question about the insight date engineering program and the coding challenge, plase email `cc@insightdataengineering.com`